-Under our Stock Option Plan (the "Plan") and our Long-Term Equity Incentive Plan (the "LTIP"), we may grant options and/or restricted stock units ("RSUs") or restricted stock awards to our directors, officers, employees and consultants.
-The combined maximum number of our common shares ("Common Shares") that may be reserved for issuance under the Plan and the LTIP is a variable number equal to 10% of the issued and outstanding Common Shares on a non-diluted basis at any one time.
-Options and RSUs under the Plan and LTIP, respectively, are granted from time to time at the discretion of the Board of Directors of the Company ("Board"), with vesting periods and other terms as determined by the Board.
+Under the Company's stock option plan (the "Plan"), we may grant options to purchase common shares of the Company ("Common Shares") to our directors, officers, employees and consultants.
+The maximum number of our Common Shares that may be reserved for issuance under the Plan, together with RSUs currently outstanding under the LTIP, is a variable number equal to 10% of the issued and outstanding Common Shares on a non-diluted basis at any one time.
+Options under the Plan are granted from time to time at the discretion of the Board, with vesting periods and other terms as determined by the Board.